Zenovations/knockout-sync/README.md

         }
     });

-    //apply it to a knockout view (one record) var view = new View();
+    //apply it to an existing knockout view (one record) var view = new View();
     model.sync(view);

     // or let the model automagically create a view var view = model.newView();   // one user

-    // or let the model create a mapped observableArray var list = model.newList();   // a list of users
+    // load a database record into the view view.crud.read('record123');

+    // the fields this.login, this.email, this.pass, and this.joinDate will now exist as observables in `view`
+    // and from here out, the database and the local record are synchronized

+    // let's change something!
-    // now the fields login, email, pass, and joinDate exist in the view/list view.email('new@address.tld'); // automatically synced to database!
+    view.email('new@address.tld'); // automatically synced to database!

-    // arrays work as normal
-    list.push( {login: 'newuser', email:...} ); // automatically saved too!
 ```

 ## Installation